Australia’s Veteran Support System at a Glance

 Open Arms – Veterans & Families Counselling – 1800 011 046

-Open Arms is a nationally accredited mental health service that provides 24-hour free and confidential mental health support, as well as scheduled counselling for serving members, veterans and families.
+Open Arms is a nationally accredited mental health service that provides 24-hour free and confidential mental health support, as well as counselling for serving members, veterans and the families of Veterans.
 Open Arms delivers support which is military aware and trauma-informed.

 Open Arms services include: